 We have recreated the most important, unparalleled age of Tango history in our Tango Porteño.
 In this special place only a few steps from the famous Obelisk we have recovered the essence of a unique time and place.
 The setting is luxurious and is the embodiment of refined ambience; a treasured Metro Goldwyn Mayer movie theater from bygone years.
 The theater was restored down to te last detail in pure art-deco style and is complemented creations.

-The doormen and staff inside were all dressed in period costumes to help set the mood from the very beginning.
-It felt as if we were about to step back in time to the golden age of tango, and I was getting excited.
+The door attendants and staff inside were dressed in period costumes to help set the mood from the beginning.
+It felt as if we were about to return to the golden age of tango, and I was getting excited.

-It didn't take long for a waiter to come by and take my order.
+It didn't take long for a server to come by and take my order.
 A 3-course meal, with drinks, is also included in the ticket price.

-Aside from the dessert, the portions were all smaller than I expected, so if you have a big appetite, I'd recommend eating beforehand, or planning to grab a bite afterwards.
+Aside from the dessert, the portions were all smaller than I expected, so if you have a big appetite, I'd recommend eating beforehand or planning to grab a bite afterward.

-Every now and then, I'd hear “shhhhh's” break out from other parts of the theater, so I know it was happening elsewhere too, and I wasn't the only one distracted by it.
+Now and then, I'd hear “shhhhh's” break out from other parts of the theater, so I knew it was happening elsewhere too, and I wasn't the only one distracted by it.

-I can only guess it was the addition of food and wine to the theater experience that gave people the license to be so loud.
+I can only guess the addition of food and wine to the theater experience gave people the license to be so loud.

-It wasn't until the last performance of the show that I'd finally leave my table, and walk down an aisle to get video close-up.
+It wasn't until the show's last performance that I'd finally leave my table and walk down an aisle to get a video close-up.

 Who Should Go?